andrelandgraf/react-oauth2-skeleton/README.md

 ## Deployment

 Use the AWS command-line-interface to deploy the react web app.
 If you want to quickly host your application, you can do so on a AWS S3 bucket.
 Make sure you have a AWS developer account and create your access keys via the AWS console.
 There are plenty of nice guides out there on how to create a S3 bucket for static web hosting!
-Just set up your own bucket and also create yoruself secret & access keys for CLI access and follow this quick guideline:
+Just set up your own bucket and also create the secret & access keys for CLI access and follow this quick guideline:

 - First install awscli via: `brew install awscli`
 - Run `aws configure` and configure the access keys (use eu-west-1 as your region).